 Traffic collisions involving pedestrians have many costs, including the potential loss of the driver’s or pedestrian’s life.
 Auto crashes have other costs, including medical expenses, insurance costs, and loss of wages and productivity.
 Accidents can result from a number of factors including alcohol consumption, speeding, fatigue, cell phone use or other driving distractions, or non-adherence to traffic lights.

-A high number of traffic collisions involving pedestrians in a neighborhood may be an indication of a need for more crosswalks and pedestrian transportation resources in that area or a stronger police presence to monitor drunk driving and other traffic violations.T
+A high number of traffic collisions involving pedestrians or cyclists in a neighborhood may be an indication of a need for more crosswalks, bike lanes, and other pedestrian and cyclist transportation resources in that area.

 Related Data Stories